 Irish Whiskey Price Range

 The price range for Irish whiskey can vary depending on various factors, including the brand, the age, and the rarity of the expression.
-Entry-level Irish whiskeys can typically be found in the range of $20 to $40, while older and more limited editions can reach several hundred dollars or even higher.
+You can typically find entry-level Irish whiskeys in the range of $20 to $40, while older and more limited editions can reach several hundred dollars or even higher.

 Bourbon Price Range